tualo/crossmon-cpu/README.md

 Description
 ===========

-Crossmon-cpu is a cpu usage gatering module for crossmon-collect
+Crossmon-cpu is a cpu usage gatering module for crossmon-collect.

 Requirements
 ============